htapya11/Saif-Solutions/README.md

 Download the source code, go to the TransactionDriver.java file and run the program.
 The driver class calls the methods readFile, getOutputArray, writeFile and sendEmail from the TransactionSubtotals class.

+## CRUD RESTful API

+Inputs financial transaction data into a database